 The focus group met after all the youngsters were interviewed, the findings were analyzed, and the categories and themes were identified.
 Its purpose was to set in motion a process of reflection over the interview findings.

 Seven Youth Advancement facilitators from two districts in Israel—two men and five women—were recruited for the focus group.
-All have master’s degrees in caregiving occupations: clinical criminology, social work, or drama therapy, and vast experience in facilitating educational-therapeutic staff at the Advancement Units.
+All have master’s degrees in therapeutic occupations: clinical criminology, social work, or drama therapy, and vast experience in facilitating educational-therapeutic staff at the Advancement Units.

-The group met in the morning for around seventy-five minutes each time.
+The group met in the morning for around seventy-five minutes.

 After presenting the study and describing its goals and its rules, the author asked the members of the group to answer, on their own, questions that had been presented to the adolescents.